 How Long to Smoke a Pork Butt

-I recommend a good thermometer (I love an instant read probe thermometer) to keep track of the internal temperature of the meat.
+I recommend a good instant read probe thermometer to keep track of the internal temperature of the meat, and for this one reason.
 You’ll notice a pattern emerge as you start to smoke pork butts more frequently.
-You will notice your meat rises in temperature up to about 145 degrees F pretty quickly, then the cooking process will slow dramatically and take hours to increase in temperature from 145 degrees F to 165 degrees F. This phase is called the “Stall” and is completely normal.
+Your meat rises in temperature up to about 145 degrees F pretty quickly, then the cooking process will slow dramatically and take hours to increase in temperature from 145 degrees F to 165 degrees F. This phase is called the “Stall” and is completely normal.
 Don’t panic, just let everything keep cooking and eventually the temperature will start to rise again.

 Smoked Pulled Pork Butt/Shoulder Recipe

 Simple Smoked Pulled Pork Butt/ Shoulder

 - 1 8-10 pound bone-in pork shoulder roast (AKA Boston butt)

 - ¼ cup Signature Sweet Rub (link in recipe notes)